 About the Simon Lectures

 One of the department’s several endowed lecture series, the Jerome S. Simon Lectures are a biennial series of colloquia given by a philosopher of international distinction.
-After a hiatus, we are thrilled to reinvigorate the series in 2021.
-Past Simon lecturers have included David Velleman (Michigan), David Wiggins (Oxford University), Anil Gupta (Pittsburgh), Barbara Herman (UCLA), and John Campbell (UC-Berkeley).SHARE
+After a brief hiatus, we are thrilled to reinvigorate the series in 2021.
+Past Simon lecturers have included David Velleman (Michigan), David Wiggins (Oxford University), Anil Gupta (Pittsburgh), Barbara Herman (UCLA), John Campbell (UC-Berkeley), Donald Rutherford (UC-San Diego), Jennifer Hornsby (Birkbeck, London), and Samuel Scheffler (NYU).SHARE